-First we create a password that we'll need to put it in the configuration file of the turn server and later in an OpnMeetings file.
-We created it: sudo openssl rand -hex 32 ...copy that long password and paste it into a text file by saving it.
-Now edit the turn file configuration:
+...create a password that we'll need to put it in the configuration file of the turn server and later in an OpnMeetings file.
+We created it:

+sudo openssl rand -hex 32

+...copy that long password and paste it into a text file by saving it.

+Edit the turn configuration file:

+sudo nano /etc/turnserver.conf

+...in this file we will have to uncomment (delete #) only the following lines:

+use-auth-secret

+(on the above line put the long password we just saved in a text file)

+user=kurento:a new password

-sudo nano /etc/coturn/turnserver.conf ...in this file we will have to uncomment (delete #) only the following lines: use-auth-secret (on the above line put the long password we just saved in a text file) user=kurento:a_new_password (a new password this for kurento, to your liking, you have to save to a text file that we will later need it too)) realm=your_real_domaing ...change company.org to your real domain stale-nonce=0 ...change 600 to 0 (zero) log-file=/var/log/coturn/turnserver.log ...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
-6) ----- Setting Up OpenMeetings 5.0.0-M4 with Kurento media server----- Edit the applicationContext.xml file of OpenMeetings: sudo nano /opt/open504/webapps/openmeetings/WEB-INF/classes/applicationContext.xml ...and at the end of the file, in the <-- Kurento --> section we modify it like this: ...above, in:
+(a new password this for kurento, to your liking, you have to save to a text file that we will later need it too))

+realm=kurento.org ...change company.org to kurento.org

+log-file=/var/log/turnserver/turnserver.log

+(above change /var/log/turnserver.log to /var/log/turnserver/turnserver.log)

+...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.

+'''

+7) ----- Setting Up OpenMeetings 5.0.0-M4 with Kurento media server-----

+'''

+At first place edit kurento-media-server:

+sudo nano /etc/default/kurento-media-server

+...and modifie if is a different user name at the following line, leaving it like this:

+'''

+DAEMON USER="kurento"

+'''

+Exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.

+Edit the applicationContext.xml file:

+sudo nano /opt/open504/webapps/openmeetings/WEB-INF/classes/applicationContext.xml

+...and at the end of the file, in the <-- Kurento --> section we modify it like this:

+...above, in:

+...replace the line: 751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXX

-...by the long password that we generated in step 5 and that we save in a text file Exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
+...by the long password that we generated in step 6 and that we save in a text file sudo chown -R kurento /opt/open504

+Exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.

+Now will make kurento owner of the OpenMeetings installation directory:

 And all we have to do is modify the Tomcat-OpenMeetings run script so that it's the kurento user who launch it.

-To do this we edited the aforementioned script (which we would already have after installing OpenMeeting 5.0.0-M4 following the tutorial found on the wki of the official OM site): sudo nano /etc/init.d/tomcat3 ...and modify the line:
+To do this we edited the aforementioned script (which we would already have after installing OpenMeeting 5.0.0-M4 following the tutorial found on the wki of the official OM site):

+sudo nano /etc/init.d/tomcat3

+...and we modify the line:

+\$CATALINA HOME/bin/startup.sh -u nobody -Dcatalina.base\$CATALINA BASE

+...to

+\$CATALINA HOME/bin/startup.sh -u kurento -Dcatalina.base\$CATALINA BASE

-\$CATALINA_HOME/bin/startup.sh -u root -Dcatalina.base\$CATALINA_BASE ...to \$CATALINA_HOME/bin/startup.sh -u kurento -Dcatalina.base\$CATALINA_BASE ...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
-IS IMPORTANT...we must reboot the machine, and after continue in the next stepm7: sudo reboot 7) ----- Run the servers after rebooted the machine ----- Run any server related with OpenMeetings:
+...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.

+Restart coturn: sudo /etc/init.d/coturn restart

+Kurento: sudo /etc/init.d/kurento-media-server restart